monotone-studio/monotone/README.md

 ## Data Tiering

 Understand Hot and Cold data by creating data policies involving several storages.
-Define pipeline to specify where partitions are created first and when they need to be moved or dropped.
-All done automatically or manually, if necessary.
+Define pipeline to specify where partitions are created first and when they needed to be moved or dropped.
+All done automatically or manually.

 *Example.*